Sea buckthorn

 This section has been translated automatically.

-Deciduous sea buckthorn (Hippophae rhamnoides) is a native plant of the sea buckthorn genus (Hippophae), within the olive family.
-It can reach a height of growth of 4 to 5m.
-The sea buckthorn has a deep and extensive root system, which gives it a special wind resistance.
-The wind resistance and salt tolerance makes it superior to other coastal woody plants.
-The lanceolate leaves of buckthorn are short stalked and about 4.0 - 8.0 cm long and 0.3 to 0.8 cm wide.
-The flowers of sea buckthorn are stalked and yellow-green in color.
-Depending on the variety, the 0.6 to 0.8 cm large, oval, orange-red to yellow fruits of the sea buckthorn are ready for harvest from mid-August to mid-September.
+The deciduous sea buckthorn (Hippophae rhamnoides) is a native plant from the sea buckthorn genus (Hippophae) in the willow family.
+It can reach a height of 4 to 5 meters.
+The sea buckthorn has a deep and far-reaching root system, which gives it particular wind resistance.
+Its wind resistance and salt tolerance make it superior to other woody plants on the coast.
+The lanceolate leaves of the sea buckthorn are short-stalked and around 4.0 - 8.0 cm long and 0.3 to 0.8 cm wide, with white-silvery hairs on the underside.
+The flowers of the sea buckthorn are stalked and yellow-green in color, flowering time: April.
+Depending on the variety, the 0.6 to 0.8 cm large, oval, orange-red to yellow fruits of the sea buckthorn, berries with a nut-like core, are ready to harvest from mid-August to mid-September - October.

 Ingredient(s)